windkh/node-red-contrib-telegrambot/README.md

  1. is triggered when the command is received
  2. is triggered when the command is not received

 The second one is useful when you want to use a keyboard.
 See example below.
+Commands usually start with a / like for example /foo.
+According to the telegram api documentation the command should be issued following the bot name like /foo@YourBot.
+This is important when you add several different bots to one single group chat.
+To avoid that the bot handles commands that are not directly sent to it using the long notation you can set the "strict" mode in the options of the command node.
+In this case the bot only accepts the full command notation in group chats.

 ## Event Node